wetryingtodorock/getblock-docs/en/rpc-service/op/ws/optimism_eth_getCompilers.md

 ---
-title: optimism:eth_getCompilers \[WebSocket\] {disallowed}
+title: optimism:eth_getCompilers  {disallowed} - Optimism
-description: Returns a list of available compilers in the client.
+description: Example code for the optimism:eth_getCompilers  {disallowed} ws method. Сomplete guide on how to use optimism:eth_getCompilers  {disallowed} ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters